What are Alzheimer’s Disease and Dementia?

 Take the Dementia Risk Quiz for Older Adults.

 A healthcare provider can perform tests on attention, memory, problem solving and other cognitive abilities to see if there is cause for concern.
-A physical exam, blood tests, and brain scans like a CT or MRI can help determine an underlying cause or rule out other health issues.
+A physical exam, blood tests, and brain scans, like a CT or MRI, can help rule out other health issues that may cause dementia, as well as determine if there may be a root cause.

 How is Dementia Treated?

-Treatment of dementia depends on the underlying cause and the progression of the disease.
+Treatment of dementia depends on the root cause and the whether the disease is getting worse..
 There are prescription drugs approved by the U.S. Food and Drug Administration (FDA) that temporarily ease some symptoms and others that can slow the progression of the disease.
 Medications don’t work for everyone, and they may lose effectiveness over time.
 Most FDA-approved drugs work best for people in the early or middle stages of dementia.

 Alzheimer’s Disease

 This is the most common cause of dementia, accounting for 60 to 80 percent of cases.
 It is caused by specific changes in the brain.
-The trademark symptom is trouble remembering recent events, such as a conversation that occurred minutes or hours ago, while difficulty remembering more distant memories occurs later in the disease.
-Other concerns like difficulty with walking or talking or personality changes also come later.
+The trademark symptom is trouble remembering recent events, such as a conversation that occurred minutes or hours ago.
+Difficulty remembering more distant memories occurs later in the disease.
+Other changes like difficulty with walking, talking or personality changes come later.
 Family history is the most important risk factor.
-Having a first-degree relative with Alzheimer’s disease increases the risk of developing it by 10 to 30 percent.
+Having a close relative, like a parent or sibling, with Alzheimer’s disease increases the risk of developing it by 10 to 30 percent.

 Vascular Dementia